 5. Get Ahead On Your Copies

-I like to copy any dailies and weeklies for the year before I leave for the summer.
+I copy any dailies and weeklies for the year before I leave for the summer.
 Things like spelling lists, weekly fluency passages for homework, poetry center poems, journal labels, and blank fluency and data graphs.

 Our students have behavior charts in their homework folders so I fill in the new dates on those and copy them as well.